learn-co-curriculum/dsc-decision-trees-with-sklearn-codealong/README.md

 ## Evaluate the predictive performance

 Now that we have a trained model, we can generate some predictions, and go on to see how accurate our predictions are.
 We can use a simple accuracy measure, AUC, a confusion matrix, or all of them.
-This step is performed in the exactly the same manner, doesn't matter which classifier you are dealing with.
+This step is performed in the exactly the same manner, so it doesn't matter which classifier you are dealing with.

 ```python